Do video games affect your ability to lucid dream? Can lucid dreaming be inspired by video games? Is there any correlation between the two?

 Pete Casale is a graphic designer and a lucid dreamer.
 He is also the author of the website NLP Secrets, about using the psychological technique of Neuro-Linguistic Programming to upgrade your mind.
 His website contains free advice on NLP - from reading other people's body language, to hypnotizing yourself and others, to curing phobias, increasing confidence, and much more.

-For more information on Jayne Gackenbach's research into the link between video games and lucid dreaming, see The Science of Lucid Dreaming: The Electronic Media Effect published by The Lucid Dream Exchange.
+For more information on Jayne Gackenbach's research into the link between video games and lucid dreaming, see The Science of Lucid Dreaming: The Electronic Media Effect published by Lucid Dreaming Experience.